MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-drop-shipment.md

 ## <a name="to-post-a-drop-shipment"></a>To post a drop shipment

-After the supplier ships the items, you can post the sales order as shipped.
+After the vendor ships the items, you can post the sales order as shipped.
 You can also post the purchase order, but only with the **Receive** option until the sales order has been invoiced.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.
 2. Open the sales order that you created in [To create a sales order for drop shipment](#to-create-a-sales-order-for-drop-shipment).